nolanbconaway/nolanbconaway.github.io/_posts/2017-4-14-whatcd-roundup.md

  I think the "true" metric of hard work is in the number of releases per year.
 The cumulative total numbers favor artists with longer careers (hence, more time to make music) and penalize artists who have produced a lot of music in a shorter span of time.
 The dataset only offers a rough measurement of releases per year: each artist's total output, divided by the range of years the albums/mixtapes were released between.

  These data (on the right) yield an entirely different picture.
 Dj Screw is still in the top spot, but his lead is not _crushingly_ huge.
 None of the other artists on the list are in the cumulative top 10.
 Likewise, excepting Dj Screw, nearly all of their music was released within the last couple of years.
 [Bruce Lee](https://brucelee315.bandcamp.com/), for example, released 20 mixtapes in 2016 (many of which were separate discs of the '_Dragon_' series).
 If you exclude artists with less than 3 years of activity, the listing looks a lot more like the cumulative total.
-Regardless, this pattern suggests that there's something of a new breed of proflific producers on the scene.
+Regardless, this pattern suggests that there's something of a new breed of prolific producers on the scene.

 So who is the most prolific artist in hip hop?
 Obviously, the answer is **Dj Screw**.